-Normally an initial degree (usually an upper 2.2 or above) in one of the social sciences and GCSE Maths grade A*-C or a Swansea University approved equivalent.
-All applicants will be required to demonstrate awareness and understanding of the Code of Practice for Social Care Workers.
-Applicants must register as a student Social Worker once accepted on to the programme.
-Applicants must have obtained a minimum of 210 hours social care work experience within the last 5 years.
+Normally a UK degree (2:2 or above) in a social work/social science related discipline, plus Maths GCSE at grade A*-C or equivalent, e.g. Key Skills level 2 (QCDA) Numeracy or ‘Application of number’, and English or Welsh GCSE at Grade A*-C or equivalent, e.g. Key Skills level 2 (QCDA) Communication; applicants will be required to demonstrate awareness and understanding of the Code of Professional Practice for Social Care.
+Applicants must register with Social Care Wales as a student Social Worker once accepted on to the programme; Applicants must have obtained a minimum of 210 hours social care work experience within the last 5 years.
 This may involve voluntary or paid work in social care with individuals, groups or communities.
 International applicants are required to have a minimum of IELTS 6.5, with a minimum of 6.0 in all domains.

 Months of entry

 Visit our website for more information on fees, scholarships, postgraduate loans and other funding options to study at Swansea University - 'Welsh University of the Year 2017' (Times and Sunday Times Good University Guide 2017).

 Social Work is about change and human growth through supporting the social care and welfare needs of individuals, groups and local communities.

 Social Work has been an established course at Swansea University for many years and combines a commitment to both academic excellence and practical learning.
 There are strong links between the Department and Social Services agencies in south and west Wales, and in local authority and voluntary sectors.